Ivan Fedorovich Choultsé

-Ivan Fedorovich Choultsé (October 21, 1874, Saint-Petersburg, Russia – 1939, Nice, France) – Russian landscape realistic painter.
+Ivan Fedorovich Choultsé (October 21, 1874 – 1939) was a Russian landscape painter.

 Biography

 Early years

-He was born in Saint-Petersburg, Russia, into a family of German origin (Schultze — original spelling of his family name – had lived in Russia since the 17th century).
+He was born in Saint Petersburg, Russia, into a family of German origin (Schultze – original spelling of his family name – had lived in Russia since the 17th century).
 His first education was in electrical engineering.
 At the same time he tried to paint landscapes.
-When he was already thirty years old, he showed his first essays to a famous painter and member of Russian Academy of fine arts Constantin Jakovlevich Kryzhitsky (1858) —1911), who then invited Choultsé to study art.
-Other significant influences were Ukrainian painter Arkhip Ivanovich Kuindzhi (1841 —1910) and Swiss painter Alexander Calame (1810–1864).
+When he was already thirty years old, he showed his first essays to a famous painter and member of Russian Academy of fine arts Constantin Jakovlevich Kryzhitsky, who then invited Choultsé to study art.
+Other significant influences were Russian painter Arkhip Kuindzhi and Swiss painter Alexandre Calame.

 Together with Kryzhitsky in 1910 Choultsé travelled to Spitzbergen, where he painted many Arctic landscapes (Datskiy and Medvezhiy islands, Saint Magdalene's bay of the Spitzbergen archipelago etc.).

 After losing both of his teachers (Kuindzhi died in 1910 and Kryzhitsky committed suicide the year after) Choultsé begins to master his very own style of painting.
 Grand Duchess Olga Alexandrovna (1882–1960), being also a pupil of Kryzhitsly, founded a Society in the name of her late teacher and Choultsé frequently participated in its exhibitions, that took place in her palace on Sergeevskaya street, 46/48 (now Tchaikovskogo str.).

-By 1916 Choultsé is already a widely famous artist, members of the Tsar family acquire his works (Nicholas II's brother Michael Alexandrovich, Grand Duke Grigoriy Mikhailovich and others).
-The Tsar himself is not much interested: as Choultsé noted later, in emigration, Nicholas II displayed no interest in landscapes or still lives, as they "told no story".
+By 1916 Choultsé had already become a widely famous artist, members of the Tsar family acquired his works (Nicholas II's brother Michael Alexandrovich, Grand Duke Grigoriy Mikhailovich and others).
+The Tsar himself was not much interested: as Choultsé noted later, in emigration, Nicholas II displayed no interest in landscapes or still lives, as they "told no story".
 Some works were bought by Сarl Fabergé (stated in his 1918's inventory).
 Post card development has greatly contributed to Choultsé's success – printing of his works on those "open letters" made him famous throughout the country.

 Post-revolutionary period and emigration

-Just like many "academic" painters, Choultsé was in great uncertainty during revolutionary years.
-He decides to go on a lengthy trip to Europe: it continued from 1917 till 1919.
-During it he painted many views of Swiss Alps, southern France and northern Italy.
-After the trip he briefly returned to Russia a few times.
+Just like many "academic" painters, Choultsé was in great uncertainty during revolutionary yearsand decided to go on a lengthy trip to Europe, which lasted from 1917 till 1919.
+During that time he painted many views of Swiss Alps, southern France and northern Italy.
+After the trip he briefly returned to Russia on a few occasions.

-In 1921 Choultsé returns to his homeland for a while in an attempt to win the attention of Soviet public.
-In Petrograd he joins the society of individualistic painters, whose members were Isaak Izrailevich Brodsky (1883–1939), Ivan Avgustovich Veltz (1866–1926), Juliy Julievich Klever (1850–1924) and Aleksandr Vladimirovich Makovsky (1869–1924).
-He takes part in two first exhibitions of this society, but then ultimately decides to emigrate for life.
+In 1921 Choultsé returned to his homeland for a while in an attempt to win the attention of Soviet public, joining the society of individualistic painters in Petrograd; the members were Isaak Izrailevich Brodsky (1883–1939), Ivan Avgustovich Veltz (1866–1926), Juliy Julievich Klever (1850–1924) and Aleksandr Vladimirovich Makovsky (1869–1924).
+He took part in two first exhibitions of the society, but then ultimately decided to emigrate for life.